tkuhn/stgt/README.md

   - [SPARQL Transformer query](level1-tr.json)
   - [plain SPARQL query](level1-sp.rq)
-- Level 2 (2 nestings): "Find bands of the genre Experimental Rock with their discography of albums and their release dates and with their list of band members"
+- Level 2 (2 nestings): "Find bands of the genre Experimental Rock with their discography of albums and their release dates and with a list of their band members"
   - [SPARQL Transformer query](level2-tr.json)
   - [plain SPARQL query](level2-sp.rq)